Curious places, these communal cemeteries, at least to an English eye. Every shade of grey that you could wish for, and very little green.

 More May 1940 civilian casualties.

-The graves pictured in the previous photographs are to the left with the three CWGC headstones beyond; those nearest the camera (see next series of photos) are all First World War casualties.
+The graves pictured in the previous photographs are to the left with the three CWGC headstones beyond; those nearest the camera (see next series of photos) are all Great War casualties.

 Joseph Vanacker.
 Not forgotten.